yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to delete the budget at the given `INDEX`.

 When you delete a budget, its budget card will be removed from the list view.

- > ⚠️ Exercise caution when using the delete command as it is irreversible!

 ✏️ Example: `delete 1`